Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-schema.rst

 A smart contract schema is a description of how to represent bytes in a more structured representation.
-It can be used by external tools when displaying the state of a smart contract instance and for specifying parameters using a structured representation, such as JSON.
+It can be used by external tools when displaying the return value of a receive function and for specifying parameters using a structured representation, such as JSON.

 .. seealso::